Chronic Inflammatory Response Syndrome (CIRS)

 cognitive deficits, restrictive lung disease, hypersensitivity pneumonitis, CFS with multi-symptom/multi-system disease, activated mast cell and basophils (sometimes referred to as Mast Cell activation), dermatographia, elevated lactate, increased smooth muscle contraction, vascular permeability, release of chemotactic factors.

 C4a is generated by activation of MASP2 as part of Mannose binding lectin pathway.
 Activated MASP2 then has the ability to auto-activate without further outside activation.
 Interaction with vWF polymerization leads to bleeding from mucosal surfaces (i.e. nose bleeds) and at the same time hypercoagulability.
-Elevated C4a and C3a markers for MASP2 activation can see in Lyme Disease but if no ongoing pathogen membranes are present (i.e. no ongoing infection), the C3a will not be elevated.
+Elevated C4a levels and C3a markers for MASP2 activation can see in Lyme Disease but if no ongoing pathogen membranes are present (i.e. no ongoing infection), the C3a will not be elevated.

 C4a measurement can also help differentiate a mold related exposure from a Chronic Lyme Disease state.
 For example, measurement of C4a before treatment can be done then repeated and 1 week after treatment with an antibiotic.
 If unchanged on repeat testing the patient is more likely to have CIRS, if significantly lowered this points more toward an ongoing tick related infection.
 C4a can also be elevated in Lupus.